Rocky Balboa (film): Plot

-Rocky Balboa, now 60 years old, is retired from boxing and lives a quiet life as a widower, having lost his wife Adrian to cancer four years prior.
-He now runs a small, but successful, Italian restaurant named after her, where he regales patrons with tales from his past.
-He also battles personal demons involving his grief over Adrian's death and his eroding relationship with his son Robert, now a moderately successful young corporate lawyer.
-Paulie, Rocky's best friend and brother-in-law, continues to support him whenever he can, but is guilt-ridden over his past poor treatment toward his late sister and accuses Rocky of living in the past.
+Sixteen years after his street fight with Tommy Gunn, Rocky Balboa, now approaching sixty years of age, is long retired from boxing and lives a quiet life as a widower, having lost his wife Adrian to cancer four years prior.
+He now runs a small but successful Italian restaurant named after her, where he regales patrons with tales from his past.
+He also battles personal demons involving his grief over Adrian's death and his eroding relationship with his son Robert, now a moderately successful young corporate accountant.
+Paulie Pennino, Rocky's best friend and brother-in-law, continues to support him whenever he can, but is guilt-ridden over his past poor treatment toward his late sister and accuses Rocky of living in the past.

-Late one night, Rocky meets a woman named Marie, who was once a troublesome young girl Rocky had escorted home 30 years ago.
+Late one night, Rocky meets a woman named Marie, who was once a troublesome young girl Rocky had escorted home thirty years earlier.
 Marie now is a single parent of a teenage son named Stephenson and nicknamed "Steps", born out of wedlock.
 Rocky's relationship with Marie quickly blossoms over the following weeks and he meets and bonds with Steps, providing him with a much-needed buffer for his anguish.